 At M & S Spring, we make your spring purchasing experience simple by providing you with accurate design input while meeting your demands for quality, price, and delivery.
 This is accomplished by using our customized Customer Order Management System (COMS) software, our spring design software, and specialized spring manufacturing equipment.

 Garter springs are found throughout many industries and applications.
 Here are some common industries and applications where garter springs are used:

 Spring steels most commonly used in our process for manufacturing garter springs are Music and Stainless Steel wire.
 Our garter spring manufacturing capacity typically ranges in wire diameters from .020″ up to .105″, with many of our prototype and short-run orders ranging from these sizes.

-Below details the common materials and grades that we work with, but if the material needed for your project isn’t listed, please feel free to fill out a quote today!
+The table below details the most common materials and grades that we work with.
+If the material needed for your project isn’t listed, please feel free to fill out a quote today to discuss custom solutions!